ornfelt/dots/.config/awesome/lain/wiki/mpd.md

 	end),
 ```

-where `altkey = "Mod1"`.
+Where `altkey = "Mod1"`.

-If you don't use the widget for long periods and wish to spare CPU, you can toggle it with a keybinding like this:
+If you don't use the widget for long periods and wish to spare CPU, you can toggle it with a key binding like this:

 ```lua
 -- disable MPD widget